 In the USA, 94% of people with smartphones search for local information on their phones.
 Also according to Google, 77% of mobile searches occur at home or at work, places where desktop computers are likely to be present.

 That’s why it’s so important to have a mobile-friendly website and if your site is not mobile responsive, you’re going to lose a lot of traffic, conversions and sales to your competitors.

-If people are browsing your site from their mobiles and if your content or product pages are not properly showing up, then they will immediately abandon your site (which leads to higher website bounce rates).
+If people are browsing your site from their mobiles and if your content or product pages are not properly showing up, then they will immediately abandon your site.

 If you want to know whether your site is mobile responsive or not, you can use this free tool by Google as it tests how easily a visitor can use your page on a mobile device.
 Just enter a page URL to see how your page scores.